 Our programming supports and uplifts artists who identify as Black, Indigenous, and People of Color; LGBTQ+ people; women, trans, nonbinary, and gender nonconforming people; people with disabilities; immigrants, regardless of status; and people without wealth or economic stability.
-By mobilizing our resources – our space, networks, and funding capacity – we are committed to amplifying the voices of historically excluded and oppressed people in the art world.
+By mobilizing our resources – our space, networks, and funding capacity – we are committed to amplifying the voices of historically excluded people in the art world.

 Two visual arts programs are the core of our programming: Double Exposure, which consists of exhibitions pairing two emerging and primarily Chicago-based artists; and CONNECT, which showcases curatorial projects by women, femme-identifying, and nonbinary of color curators, offering a three month residency and an exhibition to mount their projects.